CDCgov/data-exchange-upload/README.md

 # CDC Data Exchange (DEX) Upload

-This repository manages the CDC Data Exchange (DEX) Upload API service functionalities.
+The CDC Data Exchage (DEX) Upload API is an open-source service created to support public health Data Senders in their effort to share critical public health data with internal CDC Programs.
+The open-source model allows users to tailor the tool to fit specific data needs. <br/>

+The Upload API service is a highly scalable, highly reliable means of transiting files of nearly any type and size from public health partners to the CDC, even when sent over unreliable network connections.
+T

 ## Upload Services

-**Resumable Uploads**: Implementation of the Tus service as a library in a Golang application, facilitating high volume file uploads over secure HTTP.
+**Resumable Uploads**: Implementation of the Tus service as a library in a Golang application, facilitating high volume file uploads over HTTP.

 **Authentication**: OAuth provider approval enforcement to ensure security.